The Benefits of VPS Monitoring for Your Business

 Monitoring and Alerting Options

 There are numerous open source, proprietary monitoring, and alerting programs that are available.
 For instance, Monit is designed to notify you whenever your server is in compliance with certain specifications.
 In addition to the software tools you own, it is also possible to purchase monitoring software as a subscription where another company offers a central platform to monitor the servers you run.
 An advantage to the use of a third party’s platform for VPS monitoring is that if you’re operating an alerting and monitoring service for all of your servers, If that server fails to function and you can’t continue to receive alerts.
-Keep in mind, if you buy managed VPS hosting service, the hosting provider is typically in charge of monitoring your server, and should anything go wrong with your server, they are the ones receiving server alerts.
+Keep in mind, if you buy a managed VPS hosting service, the hosting provider is typically in charge of monitoring your server, and should anything go wrong with your server, they are the ones receiving server alerts.

 The Benefits of Server Management Systems